For information on MDE-LIO's scholarships, visit the Scholarships page.

 R 340.1717 DeafBlindness defined; determination

-- The name and Unique Identification Code (UIC) for each student who will be served.
+- Name and Unique Identification Code (UIC) for each student who will be served.

-- A complete budget, indicating the activities that will be paid for by the grant.
+- Detailed budget, outlining the activities that will be covered by the mini-grant (e.g., supplies, materials, travel, personnel costs).

 - MDE-LIO reviews and scores applications as they are received.